carlosdavis/wordpress-plugins/add-to-any/README.txt

 Go to `Settings` > `Share/Save Buttons` > uncheck `Use inline CSS` and place the CSS code in your theme's main stylesheet.

-= Why do embedded objects (like Flash) disappear when the menu is displayed? =
+= Why does the menu appear behind embedded objects (like Flash)? =

-This is done to overcome browser limitations that prevent the drop-down menu from displaying on top of intersecting embedded objects.
-If you would like to disable this, uncheck the `Hide embedded objects (Flash, video, etc.) that intersect with the menu when displayed` option on the plugin's settings page.
+Please read <a href="http://www.addtoany.com/buttons/customize/show_over_embeds">this document</a> for an explanation and possible fix.
+For WordPress, an easier fix is to have AddToAny <a href="http://www.addtoany.com/buttons/customize/hide_embeds">hide intersecting embedded objects</a>.
+Just copy & paste the recommended code into the Additional Options box in `Settings` > `Share/Save Buttons`, then save changes.

 == Screenshots ==